timklge/karoo-headwind/README.md

 - Relative grade (numerical): Shows the relative grade.
 The relative grade is calculated by estimating the force of the headwind, and then calculating the gradient you would need to ride at to experience this resistance if there was no wind.
 Example: If you are riding on an actual gradient of 2 %, face a headwind of 18 km/h while riding at 29 km/h, the relative grade will be shown as 5.2 % (with 3.2 % added to the actual grade due to the headwind).
 - Relative elevation gain (numerical): Shows the relative elegation gain.
 The relative elevation gain is calculated using the relative grade and is an estimation of how much climbing would have been equivalent to the headwind you faced during the ride.
 - Resistance forces (graphical, 2x1 field): Shows a graphical representation of the different forces you have to overcome while riding, including gravity (actual gradient), rolling resistance (based on speed and weight), aerodynamic drag (based on speed) and wind resistance (based on headwind speed).
 The app reads your weight from your karoo user profile and uses rough estimates for CdA and Crr.
-- Compass (graphical, 1x1 field): Shows a compass needle that uses the Karoo's magnetometer (red points north).
+- Compass (graphical, 1x1 field): Shows a compass needle (red points north).
 - Additionally, data fields that only show the current data value for headwind speed, humidity, cloud cover, absolute wind speed, absolute wind gust speed, absolute wind direction, rainfall and surface pressure can be added if desired.

 The app can use OpenMeteo or OpenWeatherMap as providers for live weather data.